-Thank you for choosing the Linksys Wireless-G Broadband Router with SpeedBooster.
-The Wireless-G Broadband Router with SpeedBooster will allow you to network wirelessly better than ever, sharing Internet access, files and fun, easily and securely.
+Thank you for choosing the Linksys Wireless-G High-Speed Router with SpeedBooster.
+The Wireless-G High-Speed Router with SpeedBooster will allow you to network wirelessly better than ever, sharing Internet access, files and fun, easily and securely.

-How does the Wireless-G Broadband Router with SpeedBooster do all of this?
+How does the Wireless-G High-Speed Router with SpeedBooster do all of this?
 A router is a device that allows access to an Internet connection over a network.
-With the Wireless-G Broadband Router with SpeedBooster, this access can be shared over the four switched ports or via the wireless network, broadcast at either 11Mbps for Wireless-B or 54Mbps for Wireless-G. In addition, WEP encryption provides greater security opportunities while the whole network is protected through a Stateful Packet Inspection (SPI) firewall and NAT technology.
-All of these security features, as well as full configurability, are accessed through the easy-to-use browser-based utility.
+With the Wireless-G High-Speed Router with SpeedBooster, this access can be shared over the four switched ports or via the wireless broadcast at up to 11Mbps for Wireless-B or up to 54Mbps for Wireless-G.